-Retrospective testing for each reporting period uses a regression model, which compares the change in the fair value of the hedged item and the change in the fair value of the hedging instrument.
+Retrospective testing for each reporting period uses a regression model, which compares the change in the fair value of the hedging instrument.
 For a hedge to be deemed effective, the change in fair values should be within 80% and 125% of each other.
 Should the result fall outside this range the hedge would be deemed ineffective and recognised immediately through the income statement in line with each hedge relationship policy above.
+12 Derivative financial instruments (continued)